 Voicing opinion without full understanding…

-Voicing our opinion without knowing all the details is not constructive; it is actually being insensitive and unproductive.
+Voicing our opinion without knowing all the details is not constructive; it is insensitive and unproductive.

 “Effective questioning brings insight, which fuels curiosity, which cultivates wisdom.” — Chip Bell

 No one knows the answers to every person’s needs and all situations.
-However, when a person can listen to what is being said without saying anything and watches the actions of the person; they will have better answers, and advice if appropriate.
+However, when a person can listen to what is being said without saying anything and watch the actions of the person, they will have better answers and advice that are appropriate.

 This means that you heard the conversation, examined the content, and can give alternatives that are practical, reasonable, and constructive without partiality.